eldoriarpg/companies/Readme.md

 # Setup

-The plugin is plug and play.
+The plugin is plug & play.
 However you can do several configurations.

 ## Optional Dependencies
 * [PAPI](https://www.spigotmc.org/resources/6245/) for Placeholders